Cameron Diaz: 2005–2011: Established actress

 In 2010, Forbes ranked Diaz as the richest female celebrity, ranking her number 60 among the wealthiest 100.
 Also that year, Diaz reprised her voice role of Princess Fiona in Shrek Forever After, the fourth installment in the Shrek series.
-Although the film opened to mixed reviews from critics, it grossed a worldwide total of over US$752 million and became the fifth top-grossing film released that year.
+Although the film opened to mixed reviews from critics, it grossed a worldwide total of over $752 million and became the fifth top-grossing film released that year.
 The same year, she also voiced Princess Fiona in a thirty-minute Halloween special titled Scared Shrekless.
 Also in 2010, Diaz reunited with her Vanilla Sky co-star Tom Cruise in the action comedy film Knight and Day.
 In it, Diaz plays a classic car restorer who unwittingly gets caught up with the eccentric secret agent Roy Miller, played by Cruise, who is on the run from the Secret Service.
-Knight and Day received mixed reviews, and while the comedy performed poorly at the box office in its debut, it became a sleeper hit at the box office with a worldwide gross of US$262 million.
+Knight and Day received mixed reviews, and while the comedy performed poorly at the box office in its debut, it became a sleeper hit at the box office with a worldwide gross of $262 million.

 In 2011, Diaz was cast as Lenore Case, a journalist, in the remake of the 1940s film The Green Hornet.
 Directed by Michel Gondry, Diaz starred alongside Seth Rogen, Jay Chou, and Christoph Waltz in the superhero action comedy film.
-Released to mixed to negative reviews from critics, who called it an "overblown, interminable and unfunny update", the film ended its theatrical run on April 21, 2011, with a worldwide gross total of US$228 million.
+Released to mixed to negative reviews from critics, who called it an "overblown, interminable and unfunny update", the film ended its theatrical run on April 21, 2011, with a worldwide gross total of $228 million.
 The same year, she played opposite Timberlake and Jason Segel in Jake Kasdan's adult comedy Bad Teacher.
 In the film, Diaz plays an immoral, gold-digging Chicago-area middle school teacher at the fictional John Adams Middle School who curses at her students, drinks heavily, and smokes marijuana.
 Again, it received mostly negative reviews from critics who felt that "in spite of a promising concept and a charmingly brazen performance from Diaz, Bad Teacher is never as funny as it should be."
-A commercial hit however, the R-rated comedy grossed US$216 million worldwide.
-Also in 2011, Diaz was listed among CEOWorld Magazines Top Accomplished Women Entertainers.
+A commercial hit however, the R-rated comedy grossed $216 million worldwide.